joeromero/docs/content/cartodb_js/cartodb_js.md

 ### Using CartoDB visualizations in your webpage

-There are two ways to include a visualization you have done using the CartoDB UI in your webpage:
+There are two ways to include a visualization you have made using the CartoDB UI in your webpage.

 #### Create a visualization from scratch

-The easiest way to quickly get a CartoDB map onto your webpage.
+This is the easiest way to quickly get a CartoDB map onto your webpage.
 Use this when there is no map in you application and you want to add the visualization to hack over it.
 With this method, CartoDB.js handles all the details of loading a map interface, basemap, and your CartoDB visualization.

 You can start by giving cartodb.js the DIV ID from your HTML where you want to place your map, and the viz.json URL of your visualization, which you can get from the publish window.